axtend/axtend/tests/README.md

-# Functional testing for Moonbeam
+# Functional testing for Axtend

-This folder contains a set of functional tests designed for Moonbeam network.
+This folder contains a set of functional tests designed for Axtend network.

 It is written in typescript, using Mocha/Chai as Test framework.